-Bureaucracy is often the butt of many jokes about inefficiency and poor management, but no organization can exist without bureaucrats.
+Bureaucracy is often the butt of many jokes about inefficiency and poor management, but no organization can exist without policies, procedures, and leadership who understands how to navigate them.

 This is especially true for large organizations.
 A bureaucracy with established rules and regulations helps the organization to run smoothly and effectively.

-In the context of leadership, a bureaucratic leadership style is a management style that follows a hierarchical structure.
+In the context of leadership, a bureaucratic leadership style is a management style that follows a hierarchical structure and adheres to established procedures.

 Organizations that follow a bureaucratic leadership style include: